bena-tshishiku/bena-tshishiku.github.io/_teaching/2023-spring.md

 Just the textbook.
 In practice, the text may not be absolutely necessary for the course, although you may want it as a reference.

 ## Grading
-homework 50%, midterm 25%, final project 25%
+homework 35%, midterm 30%, final project 30%, participation 5%

 * a grade of 90% or higher is guaranteed an A
 * a grade of 80% or higher is guaranteed an B